Is it hard to take long vacations in Japan? Learn about annual holidays, national holidays, and consecutive days off

 Additionally, many Japanese companies will be closed during the following periods.

-• Year-end and New Year holidays: December 29th to January 3rd
+• New Year's holiday: December 29th to January 3rd

 • Obon: August 13th to August 16th